Free shipping from 80€ Pay later with Paypal or Klarna

 Skijoring… What is that?

 Skijoring is a winter sport where a person on skis is pulled by a dog.
-The term "joring" is derived from the Norwegian word "jøre," which means "to drive" or "to make go".
+The term “joring” is derived from the Norwegian word “jøre,” which means “to drive” or “to make go”.
 In Skijoring dogs are harnessed and attached to the skier via a towline.
-Training for skijoring involves teaching your dog to pull you while you're on skis and ensuring both you and your dog are comfortable and safe during the activity.
-Here are some steps to help you get started: Basic Obedience Training Before introducing your dog to skijoring, make sure they have basic obedience training.
-Commands like "stay," "come," “gee” (for turn right) and “haw” (for turn left) are essential.
-Get the Right Equipment Invest in
+Training for skijoring involves teaching your dog to pull you while you’re on skis and ensuring both you and your dog are comfortable and safe during the activity.
+Here are some steps to help you get started: → Basic Obedience Training Before introducing your dog to skijoring, make sure they have basic obedience training.
+Commands like “stay,” “come,” “gee” (for turn right) and “haw” (for turn left) are essential. → Get the Right Equipment

 Read More